6uu1/awesome_cloudflare_workers/README.md

 Usage: rename `worker-vless-sub.js` to `_worker.js` and upload to your pages.dev

+## worker-vless-nat64

+Deploy vless proxy serverAccess to cloudflare ip via nat64) on cloudfalre pages.dev.

+Usage: rename `worker-vless-nat64.js` to `_worker.js` and upload to your pages.dev

 ## worker-proxy

 Proxy your traffic to target host via pages.dev